DevExpress-Examples/asp-net-web-forms-grid-entitydatasource-and-common-scenarios/Readme.md

 # Grid View for ASP.NET Web Forms - How to implement common scenarios within a grid bound with Entity Framework 6

-This example demonstrates how to bind [ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) with Entity Framework 6 and implement common scenarios: CRUD operations, a master-detail grid, a LookUp column, and server mode.
+This example demonstrates how to bind [ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) with Entity Framework 6 and implement common scenarios: CRUD operations, a master-detail grid, a lookup column, and server mode.

 ## Implementation Details